Studio Etiquette/FAQs

 What is each class like?

 The course builds week to week and a short review of the previous week takes place after the warm-up.
-In every class a new family of movements are taught that relate to both upper and lower body.
-You'll be training the particular muscles required to execute every movement.
-And because we don't stand in the same place for an entire class, you'll also learn different travelling steps and ways to transition from in-place movement to across the floor including turns.
+In every class a new family of movements are taught that relate to both upper and lower body as well as travelling steps You'll be training the particular muscles required to execute every movement.

 Can people see me dancing in class from the street?